fragarco/abasc/docs/en/abasc.md

 ### `DRAW x,y[,i[,mode]]`

 **Command**.
 Draws a line from the current cursor position to the coordinates `x` and `y`.
 The optional third parameter specifies the color.
-In BASIC 1.1, a fourth parameter was added (supported by BASC even for programs running on an Amstrad CPC 464), which defines the mode or mask applied between each point of the line and the background:
+In BASIC 1.1, a fourth parameter was added (supported by ABASC even for programs running on an Amstrad CPC 464), which defines the mode or mask applied between each point of the line and the background:

 | Value | Mode               |
 | ----- | ------------------ |